AboudyKreidieh/h-baselines/README.tex.md

     ...,
     policy=GoalConditionedPolicy,
     policy_kwargs={
-        # add this line to include the connected gradient actor update
+        # add this line to include the cooperative gradient update procedure
-        # procedure to the higher-level policies
+        # for the higher-level policies
-        "connected_gradients": True,
+        "cooperative_gradients": True,
-        # specify the connected gradient (lambda) weight
+        # specify the cooperative gradient (lambda) weight
         "cg_weights": 0.01
     }
 )